microsoft/HealthyCountryAI/README.md

 ![](Healthy_Habitat_AI_Data_Preparation_v1.0_20-09-2019.jpg)

-A DJI Mavic Pro is connected to a Microsoft Surface, and images are dragged onto the surface of a seasonal wheel, matching the *site* the data was collected at and the *season* the data was collected during, which automatically synchronizes the data to Azure Storage.
+A DJI Mavic Pro is connected to a Microsoft Surface, and images are dragged onto the section of a seasonal wheel matching the *site* the data was collected at and the *season* the data was collected during, which automatically synchronizes the data to Azure Storage.

 ![](UX.png)